 The map in the 1934 Scenic Line brochure distorts the perspective, making Wisconsin and Illinois too narrow and too long, with the effect of shortening the distance between Chicago and Savanna, Illinois, and emphasizing the river and the Mississippi River Scenic Line route.
-Photo insets show a panoramic view of the river emphasizing islands, the "Three Sisters" bluffs, and a couple points along the track.
-Using the map a passenger could identify villages, and islands in the river.
+Photo insets show a panoramic view of the river emphasizing islands, the "Three Sisters" bluffs, and a couple of points along the track.
+Using the map a passenger could identify villages and islands in the river.
 Points of interest include Black Hawk's statue, near Oregon, Illinois; the "ruins" of Fort Crawford, near Prairie du Chien; the "grave" of (the fictional) Minneheha; and the "Victory Battlefield" near Victory, Wisconsin.
 Otherwise known as the "Battle of Bad Axe," it marks the massacre of about 150 Sauk and Meswaki Indians, the tragic end of the Black Hawk War in 1832.
 Indian Mounds Park, St. Anthony Falls, and Minnehaha Falls are shown in the Twin Cities area.

-Cover, CB&Q brochure for the Mississippi River Scenic Line, "Where Nature Smiles Three Hundred Miles" (1937).
-CB&Q Misc.
-Bx. #3.
+Cover, CB&Q Mississippi River Scenic Line brochure, 1937.

 Used with permission of the Newberry Library.
-With questions about reuse of this image, contact the Newberry Library.
+With questions about reuse of this image, contact the Newberry Library .